How to make your shipments compliant with Brazilian customs regulations in ShipStation.

 Once you have the required Tax ID from your customer, add this information to the Company field under Recipient in ShipStation.
 This will ensure the ID appears on both labels and customs forms.

 For a CPF, or Individual Tax ID number, include 'CPF' before the number.
-The format of the number should be 3 groups of 3 numbers separated by a period, then a dash followed by the final 2 numbers.
+The number format should be 3 groups of 3 numbers separated by a period, then a dash followed by the final 2 numbers.

 For example: CPF 123.456.789-10